 Hopscotch Music Festival

 Three days, more than 100 bands, a handful of venues across downtown Raleigh, a full schedule of totally-free day parties and 25,000 fans—it's no wonder why Hopscotch Music Festival is time and time again named one of America's can't-miss music events.
-The acts—and genres—are as wide-ranging as the venues they play in (seen below, the City Plaza stage holds thousands of festival goers, while the City of Oaks' favorite dive bar, Slim's Downtown, holds just a lucky 100 or so).
+The acts—and genres—are as wide-ranging as the venues they play in.

-The 2025 lineup is yet to be released, but expectations are high after a blowout 2024 event featured St. Vincent, Wxaxhatchee, Faye Webster, Guided by Voices, Ty Segall and way more.
+The 2026 lineup is yet to be released, but past events featured St. Vincent, Wxaxhatchee, Faye Webster, Earl Sweatshirt, My Morning Jacket, Built to Spill, Guided by Voices, Ty Segall and way more.

 Hopscotch City Plaza